 Benefits of Canned Wine

-Canned wine is far better for the environment than bottled wines.
-As much as 46% of a wine's total CO2 impact is due to the packaging, and glass comes out worst.
-Wine in can emits typically four times less CO2 than the equivalent volume wine in bottles.
+Canned wines are a win for the environment.
+As much as 46% of a wine's total CO2 footprint is due to the packaging, and glass comes out worst.
+Wine in can typically emits four times less CO2 than the equivalent volume wine in bottles.

 Additionally, aluminium cans are made from 70% recycled material, and much less energy is required to recycle aluminium than glass.
+Aluminium cans are infinitely recyclable and can go from production, canning, distribution, consumption, collection and back to can production within 60 days!
 Ball Corporation (the people who make our cans) also believe it is possible to achieve 100% recycling rates for aluminium cans in Europe.
+This of course depends on efficient waste management - so if you are on the go, please contribute to this circular recycling loop by disposing your cans in the appropriate bins - every can counts!

 On the go